 () methods will be identical.
-The "GraphicsResolution" and "VideoResolution" values will differ when using 4K modes if the graphics plane remains at 1920x1080, while the video plane expands (e.g. to 3840x2160).
+The "GraphicsResolution" and "VideoResolution" values will differ when a 4K video mode is selected and full-resolution graphics is not enabled: The graphics plane remains at HD (1920x1080), while the video plane expands to 4K (e.g. to 3840x2160).
 The "OutputResolution" value will differ from the other two values when the video output is upscaled: For example, when upscaling from HD to 4K, the "GraphicsResolution" and "VideoResolution" values will remain at 1920x1080, while the "OutputResolution" values will indicate 3840x2160.

 Adjusts the video and graphics output of the player using the options in the passed ColorProperties instance.

 Returns EDID information from a compatible monitor/television as an EdidIdentity interface.

 Returns EDID information from a compatible monitor/television as a hex-encoded string